HeadGAN: One-shot Neural Head Synthesis and Editing: Abstract

 \section{Abstract}

-Recent attempts to solve the problem of talking head synthesis using a single reference image have shown promising results.
-However, most of them fail to meet the identity preservation problem, or perform poorly in terms of photo-realism, especially in extreme head poses.
-We propose HeadGAN, a novel reenactment approach that conditions synthesis on 3D face representations, which can be extracted from any driving video and adapted to the facial geometry of any source.
-We improve the plausibility of mouth movements, by utilising audio features as a complementary input to the Generator.
-Quantitative and qualitative experiments demonstrate the merits of our approach.
+Recent attempts to solve the problem of head reenactment using a single reference image have shown promising results.
+However, most of them either perform poorly in terms of photo-realism, or fail to meet the identity preservation problem, or do not fully transfer the driving pose and expression.
+We propose HeadGAN, a novel system that conditions synthesis on 3D face representations, which can be extracted from any driving video and adapted to the facial geometry of any reference image, disentangling identity from expression.
+We further improve mouth movements, by utilising audio features as a complementary input.
+The 3D face representation enables HeadGAN to be further used as an efficient method for compression and reconstruction and a tool for expression and pose editing.